 Now it’s time to bring your tech online.
 Carefully unpack and connect all computers, monitors, printers, and servers.
 Before the move, your IT team should have backed up all critical data, but it’s always a good idea to double-check that everything is accessible.
 For hybrid teams, pay special attention to conference room technology.
 Make sure video conferencing equipment is working perfectly so remote team members can connect seamlessly with their in-office colleagues.
 A smooth tech setup is key to maintaining productivity and communication across your entire team, no matter where they are.

-Welcome Your Team
+Welcome Your Team to the New Office

 An office is just a building until your people fill it.
 Make their first day in the new space a positive experience.
 Send out a welcome email with important details, like a map of the new layout and any updated contact lists.
 Have their workstations ready to go with any necessary supplies.
 Once everyone has had a chance to settle in, plan a small office-warming party or a team lunch to celebrate the move.
 It’s a great way to thank everyone for their patience during the transition and build excitement for this new chapter.